-Secure Boot Policy When Secure Boot policy is set to Standard, the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
-When Secure Boot policy is set to Custom, the BIOS uses the user-defined key and certificates.
-Secure Boot policy is set to Standard by default.
+When Secure Boot policy is set to Standard, the BIOS uses the system manufacturer's key and certificates to Secure Boot Policy authenticate pre-boot images.
+When Secure Boot policy is set to Custom, the BIOS uses the user-defined key and

-Secure Boot Mode

-Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
+Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).